theArjun/java-notes/examQuestions/README.md

 # Java Questions for Unit Test I

+> 16th December 2019, **Arjun Adhikari**

+> ✅ in questions denotes the no of question appearence.
+More the tick in question, possess high importance from examination point of view.
+> TBC refers to To be completed.

 ## Chapter 1
 1. Define Java.
 2. Write about the historical background of JPL. ✅ ✅ ✅